Ingredients to Avoid for Sesame Seed Allergy

 - Tahini, tahina, and tehina

-Many patients who suffer from sesame seed allergy do not have other food allergies, though emerging research shows some correlation between sesame seed allergy and sunflower seed allergy.
-A 2016 study found that those with IgE-mediated reactions to sesame seed allergy experienced similar reactions to sunflower seeds.
-The same study found that sesame seed may cross-react with poppy seed, rye grain, tree nuts, peanut, and kiwi.
+Many patients who suffer from sesame seed allergy do not have other food allergies, though emerging research shows some correlation between sesame seed allergy and other seed allergies.
+A 2016 study found that those with IgE-mediated reactions to sesame seed allergy may also cross-react to poppy seed, rye grain, tree nuts, peanut, and kiwi.

 Foods That Commonly Contain Sesame Seeds

-Although sesame seed is now officially listed as one of the top nine food allergens, food manufacturers are not legally required to include sesame on packaging until 2023.
-This means that those with a sesame seed allergy must pay particular care when consuming the following foods which may include sesame:
+Sesame seed is now officially listed as one of the top nine food allergens in the U.S. Food manufactured after January 2023 is legally required to include sesame on packaging, if it is included in the ingredients or produced in a facility with sesame present.
+This means that those with a sesame allergy should pay particular attention when consuming the following foods which may include sesame:

 - Asian cuisine